CID Shankar: Plot

-Sundaram meets his friend Boopathy (R. S. Manohar).
+Sundaram meets his friend Boopathy.
 Shankar was introduced to Boopathy by himself as an herbal researcher who gives the helpful information of the drug's details.
 Some particular herb grows at Nagamalai Estate inside the forest named the black forest, that herbal name was Arome and was produced into a drug.
 The drug was injected into the human body, which goes into hypnosis, and that person is used for the gang's illegal works.
-Boopathy receives Shankar, Vithya and her brother Sundaram and they go into the forest.
+Boopathy receives Shankar, Vidya and her brother Sundaram and they go into the forest.
 They realise Boopathy is also one of the mysterious gangs, and they meet the gang leader in their hidden secret place.
 Shankar discovers that the murders are being committed by a terrorist gang, who are embarking on a secret movement.
 Vidya and Sundaram question Boopathy about their organisation, whether it kills their friends, relatives and families.
 By hearing this, Boopathi changes his mind and rescues Vidya, Sundaram, Raju, Shankar and others.
 Will CID Shankar, he able to accomplish his mission?
-Finally, Shankar is against gun fighting with the gang, and in this shooting, Boopathy dies and saves Vithya's life.
+Finally, Shankar is against gun fighting with the gang, and in this shooting, Boopathy dies and saves Vidya's life.